I’m not fat anymore!

 It’s funny, because after 12 weeks, I could tell I was healthier and stronger but it was hard to see the difference in the mirror.
 My mind still looked at me as someone out of shape.
 My girlfriend told me that I looked very different but the shock didn’t truly hit me until I saw my before-and-after pictures and had my body fat percentage tested.

 The trainer who took my measurements was amazed.
 I had gained over 7 pounds of muscle, dropped 21 pounds of fat, and cut my body fat percentage in half from 22% to 10%.
 He was amazed that I had done this in just 12 weeks.
 So was I.

 I felt incredible.

 Still, it’s time for another fitness challenge, as I’d like to gain some mass and get leaner than ever.
-I’m considering doing Tim Ferriss’ 4 week fitness routine and then another Body-for-Life.
+I’m considering doing Tim Ferriss’ 4-week fitness routine and then another Body-for-Life.
 I’ll keep you posted but until then, if you’re looking for a solid program that completely changes your physique, follow these simple tips:

-- One day a week (I chose sundays) you can eat whatever you want and rest.
+- One day a week (I chose Sundays) you can eat whatever you want and rest.
 I usually had waffles with maple syrup, ice cream, pizza, and so forth.
-This helps to make your body realize it’s not starving and also encourages you to eat healthy for the remaining 6 days.
+This helps to make your body realize it’s not starving and also encourages you to eat healthy for the remaining six days.
 Of course, after awhile you will notice most cravings for bad food disappear once you start eating the good stuff.